We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - avoiding rubbing the eyes

-People should seek medical attention if an injury caused the red spot on their eye or if they have a history of high blood pressure or a bleeding disorder.
+People should seek medical attention if an injury caused the blood in the eyeball or if they have a history of high blood pressure or a bleeding disorder.

-People should also seek medical attention if they experience the following as well as the red spot:
+People should also seek medical attention if they experience the following symptoms in addition to the red spot:

 - pain in the affected eye